citizensadvice/design-system/contributing/03-testing.md

 just format
 ```

-You can check the formatting without making changes with `just check-format`
+You can check the formatting without making changes with `just format-check`

 ### Prettier, Stylelint, ESLint, and Jest